maxludden/supergene-v2/books/book10/md/chapter-3118.md

 After combining with it, Han Sen was affected by the gold wing peacock king’s genes and presence.
 His face and body seemed to become longer.
 He looked rather pretty but somewhat like an evil king.

 Bald Guy looked at Han Sen with shock.
 After a while, he swallowed his saliva and asked, “Han Sen, what is that gene race you have?
-Where did you get it from?
-Do you still have
+Where did you get it from?”

-it?”

 Li Bing Yu looked at Han Sen. She had a strange expression.
 After combining with the gold wing peacock king, Han Sen looked far too pretty and handsome.
 He looked more handsome than an evil god.
 His entire body had an evil, pretty aura that was quite attractive.